lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

-Of course we have glossed over a lot of complexity that might go into the `renderNodeToScreen` method, but let's just assume that it works and works well.
-For the purposes of this article, it's implementation is not important.
+Of course we have glossed over a lot of complexity that might go into the `renderNodeToScreen` method, but for the purposes of this article, it's implementation is not important.

 Let's move on to a slightly more complex example of a "To Do List" App.